Alcoholic's Guide to Disney World

 The guards don't check the contents of water bottles so I suppose it's easy to sneak something in.
 Is it really worth the risk of getting tossed out though?
 If you answered "yes" then you're a sicker person than I.

 Don't schedule back-to-back days at the Magic Kingdom.
 Not just because of the dryness, but for your own sanity.
 If you absolutely can't make it through the day then find a way to sneak back to the hotel for lunch.
 I'm not quite that bad.. yet.
+If you're staying at remote hotel you can always hop on the monorail and be at one of the attached hotels in ~5 minutes.
+The lounges there don't care if you're staying there.

 Have a late lunch at one of the restaurants that serves Blue Moon or other decent drinks.
 It'll be a nice break in the day and hold you over until you get back to the hotel.
 I'd recommend the sci-fi themed one.
 The food wasn't spectacular but it's so very dark and quiet, a really great place to recover for half an hour.